Is polyurethane better than silicone for roofing?

 Making the Best Roof Coating Choice

-On the other hand, silicone stands out for its superior UV resistance and ability to withstand ponding water, making it ideal for flat or low-slope roofs in regions with high sun exposure or frequent rain.
-Its reflective properties help reduce energy costs, adding a green building advantage by improving your structure’s energy efficiency.
+In contrast, silicone excels in UV resistance and ponding water protection.
+This makes it perfect for flat or low-slope roofs exposed to strong sun or frequent rain.
+Moreover, its reflective properties reduce energy costs, offering a green building advantage.

 Painting your roof?
 Read our recent article to discover the top-selling roof colours now.